 The immune system is formed around age 3-4 years old.
 Continuing to give breast milk supports the healthy development of the immune system and gut health.
 This can mean less illness and better protection as they get older.

 Natural weaning happens when your child decides they no longer need to breastfeed.
-Anthropologists have looked at weaning through a lens of the child having gained four times their birth weight, tooth eruption and the child’s age being at least six times the length of gestation.
-Natural weaning can be a broad range happening anytime between 2.5 years old and seven years old.
+Anthropologists have looked at weaning through a lens of the child having gained four times their birth weight, tooth eruption, and the child’s age is at least six times the length of gestation.
+Natural weaning age spans a broad range, happening anytime between 2.5 to 7 years old.
 (10)

-As they grow, mature and have their needs met, the need for breastfeeding falls into the background.
-While breastfeeding can seem like a 24-hour-a-day tiring job at the beginning of the journey, once your child is done and no longer breastfeeding, many mothers then feel like it all happened in a blink of an eye and cherish the snuggles, struggles and successes of the breastfeeding relationship they had.
+As they grow, mature, and have their needs met, the need for breastfeeding falls into the background.
+While breastfeeding can seem like a 24-hour-a-day tiring job at the beginning of the journey, once your child is done and no longer breastfeeding, many mothers then feel like it all happened in the blink of an eye and cherish the snuggles, struggles, and successes of the breastfeeding relationship they had.

-In summary, breast milk changes and adapts over time, and the breastfeeding relationship between a mother and her baby changes as well.
+In summary, breast milk changes and adapts over time, and the breastfeeding relationship between a mother and her baby also changes.
 However, the benefits of breastfeeding continue to persist for both the mother and baby.